 cd wordpress

-Create a YAML file named docker-compose.yml with the command:
+Create a YAML file named docker-compose.yml using the following command:

 sudo nano docker-compose.yml

-The contents of the file will vary slightly depending on whether you are using MySQL or MariaDB:
+The content of the file varies slightly depending on whether you are using MySQL or MariaDB:

 MySQL